jsx-eslint/eslint-plugin-react/docs/rules/jsx-handler-names.md

 * `eventHandlerPrefix`: Prefix for component methods used as event handlers.
 Defaults to `handle`
 * `eventHandlerPropPrefix`: Prefix for props that are used as event handlers.
 Defaults to `on`
 * `checkLocalVariables`: Determines whether event handlers stored as local variables are checked.
 Defaults to `false`
+* `checkInlineFunction`: Determines whether event handlers set as inline functions are checked.
+Defaults to `false`

 ## When Not To Use It